DeKalb, Kane, McHenry and Will counties among 34 at Illinois' COVID-19 warning level

 The total number of COVID-19 cases in Illinois now stands at 344,048, with 9,214 deaths, the IDPH reported.
 Over the last seven days, the state has seen almost 25,000 new cases.

-The number of new cases reported Thursday is the highest single-day increase since the pandemic began.
-On September 4, 5,358 new cases were reported, which came from multiple days due to a testing backlog.
+The number of new cases reported Friday was the highest single-day increase since the pandemic began.
+On Sept.
+4, 5,358 new cases were reported, which came from multiple days due to a testing backlog.

 Cases are rising all over the state, with several Chicago-area counties seeing surges.
 In the last 10 days Will County's test positivity rate rose more than a point and a half; in McHenry County it rose two points, and in Kane County it rose nearly three.

 Will County is now at "orange warning level" for COVID-19 activity.

 Thirty three other counties are also at warning level, including Adams, Alexander, Boone, Cass, Christian, Clay, Clinton, Crawford, DeKalb, DeWitt, Jasper, Jefferson, Jo Daviess, Johnson, Kane, Lee, Macon, McDonough, McHenry, Mercer, Monroe, Pike, Pulaski, Randolph, Saline, Stephenson, Union, Vermilion, Warren, Washington, Wayne, Whiteside and Winnebago.

 A county enters a warning level when two or more COVID-19 risk indicators that measure the amount of COVID-19 increase.

 Although the reasons for counties reaching a warning level varies, some of the common factors for an increase in cases and outbreaks are associated with gatherings in people's homes, weddings and funerals, bars and clubs, university and college parties as well as college sports teams, family gatherings, long-term care facilities, correctional centers, schools and cases among the community at large, especially people in their 20s.